annmariak-007/qubo-bipartite-matching-project-qmss26/README.md

 Select  **Runtime → Run all**.
 The script is designed to process the CSV automatically and generate the QUBO Hamiltonian and resulting energy histograms without intermediate setup required.

-## Ethical Considerations

-This project uses **aggregated public data** describing regional employment indicators.
-No personally identifiable information (PII) or individual-level records were collected, stored, or analyzed.
-The optimization model assigns professional profiles to regional hubs using aggregated statistics only, ensuring compliance with basic privacy and ethical data-handling principles.